Hel1umJ/PfahlOrchard-BerryFarm/README.md

     Our web store is where you can place online and pickup orders (with an option for bulk orders & local delivery)

+    Roadside Stand
+        Our roadside stand is regularly stocked with some of our pickup-only non-produce items like our dried BSF larvae, bags of compost, and animal feed.
+Just stop by and use our self checkout.

     We don't just grow berries here!
 We also have a variety of plant starters (sweet potato, strawberry, blueberry) as well as garden and livestock products available at our store page.
 Just submit a pickup order.

-    Our roadside stand is pre-stocked with a lot of things already.
-Just come by and place an order.